 Seek out a mentor.
 Do or do not.
 There is no try.
 Apply the same confidence to your role.

 Adventure.
 Excitement.
 A Jedi craves not these things.
 A project manager he or she does.

-I hope you’ve found the 10 tips above useful and if you’d like to stay in touch, please subscribe to our newsletter:
+I hope you’ve found the 10 tips above useful for successful project delivery and if you’d like to stay in touch, please subscribe to our newsletter:

 Best of luck with your projects!